 After hijacker D.B.
-Cooper jumped (most likely near Ariel, WA) on November 24, 1971 it was a little more than six years before any evidence surfaced, and it wasn’t from Cooper himself.
+Cooper jumped (most likely near Ariel, WA) on November 24, 1971 it was a little more than six years before any evidence surfaced.
 An instructional placard showing how to open the aft airstairs was found in what was described as ‘a heavily-forested area six flying minutes north of Ariel’.
 The placard was discovered in early 1978 by Carroll Hicks of Kelso, Washington State, while he was out hunting.

 The location of the found placard has been researched pretty heavily and is well-known.
-Today, the area is much less forested, and has been subjected to extremely heavy logging since 1978.
-The exact spot can be reached today (within about fifty feet accuracy or so) with any decent car or truck.
 The placard was turned over to police afterward, and its location on the ground was used to help confirm the flight path of the hijacked airliner.

 For GPS users, the exact coordinates are:

 An embedded, interactive Google map is shown below.
 To begin, click on ‘View Larger Map’.
 Then select ‘Satellite View’ and the 3-D option for best results.
-Zooming in or out also helps, and yes, Google can provide directions to the site.
+Zooming in or out also helps.
 When using 3-D, hold down your CNTL button while moving your mouse to adjust the terrain view for best results.